JericoFX/advance-vehicleshop/README.md

 ## Features

 ### Core Systems
-- **Modular Architecture**: Clean separation of concerns with 13 specialized modules
+- **Modular Architecture**: Clean separation of concerns with 14 specialized modules
 - **Real-time Sync**: GlobalState synchronization for instant updates across all clients
 - **Secure Callbacks**: Server-side validation for all sensitive operations
-- **Performance Optimized**: Uses ox_lib zones and efficient caching
+- **Performance Optimized**: Uses ox_lib zones, points, and efficient caching
+- **Shop-specific Transport**: Each shop has its own garage, unload, and stock points

 ### Shop Management
 - **Dynamic Shop Creation**: Admin command to create shops with customizable zones